nginyc/rafiki/README.md

 # Rafiki

-*Rafiki* is a distributed, scalable system that trains machine learning (ML) models and deploys trained models, built with ease-of-use in mind.
+*Rafiki* is a distributed system that trains machine learning (ML) models and deploys trained models, built with ease-of-use in mind.
 To do so, it leverages on automated machine learning (AutoML).

 Read Rafiki's full documentation at https://nginyc.github.io/rafiki/docs/.